Som-Energia/somenergia-utils/README.md

 	- `nsList`: uses the former to build a list of such object (slower but maybe convinient)
 	- `csvTable`: turns the results of a query into a tab separated table with proper header names
 - `sheetfetcher.py`: convenience class to retrieve data from gdrive spreadshets
+- `trace`: quickly enable and disable tracing function calling by decorating them with `@trace`

 ## `venv` script